Lalita Ramakrishnan: Career and research

 Ramakrishnan later exploited the zebrafish to study leprosy, another devastating disease with morbid neurological consequences.
 She showed that a Mycobacterium leprae lipid causes nerve damage by inciting abnormal responses in the macrophages.

 In addition to basic science investigations, Ramakrishnan, along with Marcel Behr and Paul Edelstein, reviewed studies concerning the concept of latent tuberculosis in order to determine whether tuberculosis-infected persons have life-long infection capable of causing disease at any future time.
 These studies, both published in the British Medical Journal (BMJ), show that the incubation period of tuberculosis is short, usually within months after infection, and very rarely more than 2 years after infection.
 They also show that more than 90% of people infected with M. tuberculosis for more than two years never develop tuberculosis even if their immune system is severely suppressed.
 Immunologic tests for tuberculosis infection such as the tuberculin skin test and interferon gamma release assays (IGRA) only indicate past infection, with the majority of previously infected persons no longer capable of developing tuberculosis.
 Ramakrishnan told the New York Times that researchers "have spent hundreds of millions of dollars chasing after latency, but the whole idea that a quarter of the world is infected with TB is based on a fundamental misunderstanding."

 The first BMJ article about latency was accompanied by an editorial written by Soumya Swaminathan, Deputy Director-General of the World Health Organization, who endorsed the findings and called for more funding of TB research directed at the most heavily afflicted parts of the world, rather than disproportionate attention to a relatively minor problem that affects just the wealthy countries.

 Earlier researchers had warned of a "ticking time bomb" of TB cases in the US and other wealthy countries that should be a focus of attention.
 The work of Ramakrishnan and her coauthors cast doubt on this warning.
+Writing in The Atlantic, science journalist Katherine J. Wu commented that "even the world's biggest authorities on TB are dispensing with what was once conventional wisdom."

 Awards and honours

-Ramakrishnan was elected a Member of the National Academy of Sciences in 2015 of the United States.
+Ramakrishnan was elected a Member of the US National Academy of Sciences in 2015.
 She has received a number of other awards, including a National Institutes of Health (NIH) Director's Pioneer Award and a Burroughs Wellcome Fund Investigators in the Pathogenesis of Infectious Disease Award.
 She also served on the Life Sciences jury for the Infosys Prize in 2016.
 In 2018 she was elected a Fellow of the Royal Society (FRS) and Fellow of the Academy of Medical Sciences (FMedSci).
 She was made a member of the European Molecular Biology Organization (EMBO) in 2019.